Moon landing 50 years ago: Why many Kiwis still think it didn't happen

-When Victoria University psychology researchers Professor Marc Wilson and Samantha followed this up a few months ago in a survey marketed as focusing on science, they found the figures to be much lower, at 9 per cent and 7 per cent respectively.
+When Victoria University psychology researchers Professor Marc Wilson, Samantha Stanley and John Kerr followed this up a few months ago in a survey marketed as focusing on science, they found the figures to be much lower, at 9 per cent and 7 per cent respectively.

-Still, Wilson, who has been tracking conspiracy theories among Kiwis for more than a decade now, suspected the true proportion would lie somewhere where between 9 per cent and 21 per cent.
+Still, Wilson, who has been tracking conspiracy theories among Kiwis for more than a decade, suspected the true proportion would lie somewhere where between 9 per cent and 21 per cent.

-And he figured there'd be a spike as the world marked the landing's 50-year anniversary today.
+And he figured there'd be a spike as the world marked the landing's 50th anniversary today.

 Contrary to quips about tin-foil hats, he said it wasn't automatically silly to believe in conspiracy theories, as some could indeed be based in truth.